Overview

 Participation and Format

-Accepted applicants must register during the Early Bird registration period for the conference to take part in the Doctoral Colloquium at iConference 2026.
+Accepted applicants must register during the Early Bird registration period for the conference in order to participate in the Doctoral Colloquium at iConference 2027.

 Timeline